 What this means for e-commerce is that retailers will need to actively get informed consent to collect and maintain any data on customers.
 Creating profiles can also count as data and so must be consented to, impacting marketing onsite.
 Data processing must also be reviewed, especially with outside companies such as logistics and delivery providers.

 With Singapore being a key commercial partner for the EU, the largest partner in ASEAN, Singaporean businesses in particular will need to remain vigilant or otherwise face significant fines, though any globally focussed business should begin taking action.
 According to information management company Veritas’ study, fifty-six percent of respondents in Singapore fear they will be unable to meet the regulatory deadlines.

 Embracing new markets

 Other than the continuously improving experience of the customers, brands are actively looking for new markets and opportunities that will connect them with new customers.
 AIG Malaysia started selling on Lazada, Shopeeise experimenting with mobile day on 9/9.
 New initiatives are enabling e-commerce to blossom in SEA through cooperation and innovation.
-These present new opportunities as well as threats to the existing and new businesses.
+These present new opportunities as well as threats to existing and new businesses.

-With availability of the latest innovations and services from international brands being rather lacklustre, Southeast Asia has taken it upon itself to develop their own services in their absence.
+With the availability of the latest innovations and services from international brands being rather lackluster, Southeast Asia has taken it upon itself to develop their own services in their absence.
 So, with 2018 coming up, we look forward to seeing a lot of new innovations being brought to the market and developed to benefit more customers in SEA.